This guide will take approximately 5 minutes to complete.

 A. Explore direct interactions between a target and a biological process of interest

-Step 1.
-Use the Intelligent Search to look for the association between target X and process Y
+Search for the association between target X and process Y

-To explore if there is a direct association between target X and biological process Y, use the Intelligent Search on the Causaly home page (Figure 1).
+To explore if there is a direct association between target X and biological process Y, use Causaly Discover in the Causaly home page (Figure 1).

 B. Explore the direct interactions in cell type Z

-To narrow down the results to a specific cell type, you can go back to the input box of the Intelligent Search bar and add the cell type of interest (Figure 4)
+To narrow down the results to a specific cell type, you can go back to the input box of the Causaly Discover bar and rephrase your question or ask a follow-up question on the Copilot sidebar (Figure 3).

 Results now describe the relationship of FOXP3 gene with DNA methylation in leukocytes.